nikijaz/agh-bot/README.md

     cd agh-bot/
     ```

-2. Create `.env` file with your configuration.
+2. Create `.env` file with your secrets.
 You can use `.env.example` as a template.
+3. Modify `config.toml` with your bot configuration.
-3. Create `anecdotes.txt` file with anecdotes, each separated by "`***`".
+4. Create `anecdotes.txt` file with anecdotes, each separated by "`***`".
-4. Run detached Docker containers:
+5. Run detached Docker containers:

     ```shell
     docker compose up -d